Introduction to the Initiative

 Date: 25-27 October 2019

-National Catchment Area: Chefs from any restaurant or accommodation provider in Rwanda, Uganda and the DRC are invited, the only condition being that they are nationals of the East African Community or the DRC.
+Competitors: Chefs from any restaurant or accommodation provider in Rwanda, Uganda and the DRC were invited, the only condition being that they were nationals of the East African Community or the DRC.

 Program: The competition will take place on Saturday 26/10 in two shifts; each competitor will be allocated a morning or afternoon time slot.
 Lunch and dinner tasting will be joined by especially invited tourism, media, marketing, conservation and development professionals from all the three countries, who will also enjoy an internal Gorilla Highlands networking event.
 The winners will be announced in the evening; a silver hat for the top chef, quality cooking/successful participation certificates and prizes will be given out.